RafsanJany-44/Python-packages/dictRysan/ReadMe.md

 > - Searching key through value.
 > - Converting a dictionary to .json .
 > - Converting a .json to dictionary.
+> - Show the all existing functions.
+> - Show any data type.
+> - Show how many types of values in the dictionary.

 ----------